haoxins/haoxins.github.io/archived/2021-istio-in-action.md

   - Will be `rejected` when there are **ALLOW** policies but none matches

+* *JSON Web Token (JWT)* is a compact claims representation that is used to transmit unmodified information between two parties as JSON objects.
+  The unmodified part comes from the verifiable signature of the JWT Token.
+  JWT Tokens consist of the following three parts:
+  - *Header* - composed of the type and the hashing algorithm
+  - *Payload* - contains the user claims
+  - *Signature* - used to verify the authenticity of the JWT Token
+* Those three parts, the `header`, `payload`, and `signature` are separated by dots (`.`) and stored *base64*
+  URL encoded which makes it perfect for usage in HTTP requests.

 ## Troubleshooting the data plane

 ## Performance tuning the control plane